 Colonel Stephens made use of a wide variety of different vehicles on his light railways.
-The adjacent picture shows a model of a Ford Railmotor under construction, complete except for the painting.
+The adjacent picture shows a model of a Ford Railmotor under construction, complete except for the painting and comes from the steamandthings website.

 Colonel Stephens purchased four pairs of these Railmotors.
 The earliest set was purchased for the Kent & East Sussex Railway (K&ESR).